-I have come to see that it was not so much who Manson was, but our deep lack of identity, causing insecurity.
-We took on Manson's deceptive beliefs, which propelled us to do his will being fueled by our hurts, frustration, bitterness, anger, confusion, addictions, paranoia and compulsive behavior.
-We lacked a sound belief system of our own.
+I have come to see that it was not so much who Manson was, but my deep lack of identity, causing insecurity.
+I took on Manson's deceptive beliefs, which propelled me to do his will being fueled by my hurts, frustration, bitterness, anger, confusion, addictions, paranoia and compulsive behavior.
+I lacked a sound belief system of my own.
 The difference between right and wrong became very shaded after months of programming.
-But, we would have never murdered anyone without believing his lies.
+But, I would have never murdered anyone without believing his lies.

 The dynamics of a group mentality was a catalyst, since we gave validity to each other's warped beliefs.
 There was competition within the family to gain Manson's acceptance.
 Our individual lack of identity made us ripe for his deceptive philosophy.
 During the '60s, there seemed to be a void of sound beliefs in the lives of many teenagers and young adults.
 Many have said to me, "It could have been me!"
 Our false beliefs were objective in nature, only desiring to fulfill our carnal cravings for sex and physical satisfaction medicating our pain.
 Our hearts longed for what looked and felt good.
 Thinking we were right and in control produced a growing rebellion.